Prrromanssss/DAEC-fullstack/README.md

 *Agent*:
 1. Consumes expressions from the Agent Agregator and gives it to its goroutines for calculations.
 2. Consumes results from each goroutines and sends it to Agent Agregator
+3. Sends pings to Agent Agregator
-3. Every agent have 5 goroutines
+4. Every agent have 5 goroutines
-4. There are 3 agents
+5. There are 3 agents

 **What about parallelism?**